Reducing Gambling Harms:

 CasinoSmash is suitable for individuals aged 18+ only.

 What exactly is ‘Safer Gambling’?

-- Individuals- as an individual, chances are you’re practising responsible gambling if you only bet what you can afford to lose, find it rewarding and it doesn’t impact other aspects of your life.
+- Individuals- as an individual, chances are you’re practicing responsible gambling if you only bet what you can afford to lose, find it rewarding and it doesn’t impact other aspects of your life.

-- Operators/Affiliates- for those of us in the industry, safer gambling is about providing education, resources and working to minimise gambling-related harm.
+- Operators/Affiliates- for those of us in the industry, safer gambling is about providing education, resources and working to minimize gambling-related harm.

 So, do I have a problem?